nicolerg/format_refseq/README.md

 ```bash
 conda install -c conda-forge -c bioconda snakemake
 ```
-Use `conda activate snakemake` before trying to use Snakemake.

 ## 3. Run the pipeline
 This could be streamlined, but it does the job.